tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-25-when-product-names-are-confusing.md

 What's the solution to situations like this, where you're forced into doc scenarios where you have to explain complex concepts and workflows using the wrong terminology?
 I'm not entirely sure.
 Ideally, tech writers should try to suggest clear, easy-to-understand names for products and features well ahead of the release date, before the name gets cemented by Legal and promoted in Marketing campaigns.
 That kind of approach requires you to step outside your normal role as a technical writer and play a larger part in shaping the product.

-The problem is that few of us have the luxury or clout to be involved so early in product design to have this influence.
+The problem is that few of us have the luxury or clout to be involved so early in product design with this influence.
 As a result, we often have to make do with the existing terminology.
 Likely the only practical solution is to provide more glossary-like sections in documentation that frequently remind users what we mean, with occasional parenthetical insertions that help clarify along the way.

-If you want to listen to the [TWIT episode](https://twit.tv/shows/this-week-in-tech/episodes/585?autostart=false), I recommend that you download [Stitcher](http://www.stitcher.com/) and listen to it that way.
+If you want to listen to the [TWIT episode](https://twit.tv/shows/this-week-in-tech/episodes/585?autostart=false), I recommend that you download [Stitcher](http://www.stitcher.com/) and listen to it through the Stitcher app.